 - Inputs Dropdown Provides options for different parameters necessary to develop a prediction for the provided urban development scenario in the prompt.
 Users choose one or more input variables from another predefined list.
 These inputs represent the factors influencing the outcome variables.
-This is a multiple-choice selection. - Start Date & End Date Users can define a timeframe for their urban development simulation. - Outlier2 Slider- Allows users to control the level of inclusion or exclusion of outliers in the results.
-The helper keeps only the most "normal" results by discarding the bottom fraction you call an outlier.
-Example: with an outlier ratio = 0.15, the user will see a reduced set of results where the 15 % least-similar algorithm will disappear from the final payload. - Model From a list of available models, users select the one most suitable for their experiment.
+This is a multiple-choice selection. - Start Date & End Date Users can define a time period to search for the natural experiments of their urban development idea. - Outlier2 Slider- The Exploration Tool searches the vast EO dataspaces to find potential natural occurrences (Natural Experiments) of urban development ideas.
+This is done in two stages.
+In the first stage the system identifies regions similar to the Area of Interest based on the selected indices (input variables).
+This step reduces the search space by focusing on areas that share comparable urban characteristics.
+In the second stage among the similar regions, the "outliers" are pinpointed, where the predicted outcomes are significantly favourable than what the model would normally expect.
+This points to a successful urban development idea in terms of the selected outcome variable.
+The user can observe these outliers and see if the successful urban development idea in that region is similar to what the user is considering.
+If otherwise the user can consider it as an inverse use case.
+The outlier slider allows the users to control the level of inclusion or exclusion of outliers in the results.
+With an outlier ratio = 0.15, the user will see a reduced set of results as compared to an outlier ratio of 0.25. - Model The models represent the selected outcome in terms of the selected input variables and more based on available scientific studies.
+They are used to predict the value of the outcome variable at those places (across time) that are similar to the selected area of interest.
+From a list of available models, users can select the one most suitable for their experiment.
 This allows for flexibility in testing different modelling approaches.
-Additionally, users specify the percentage of outliers to account for in the analysis. - Perturbation A perturbation is a value used to slightly increase or decrease the brightness of selected image bands by multiplying each pixel.
+The system will display those places that are found to be outlying (contradicting) the model's predictions favourably, since those are likely to have a successful urban development idea implemented. - Perturbation A perturbation is a value used to slightly increase or decrease the brightness of selected image bands by multiplying each pixel.
 By repeatedly stretching or shrinking the raw band intensities it creates synthetic "what-if" versions of the same spatial window, letting you see how the model reacts to brighter/darker inputs. - Run Experiment button allows users to execute the simulation based on the configured parameters.